-While most scars might never entirely heal, there are medical procedures which might be appropriate depending on your unique situation.
+While most scars might never entirely heal, there are medical procedures that might be appropriate depending on your unique situation.
 Skin grafts are very common treatments in burn injury cases, for example, but other treatments include laser therapy or other plastic therapy procedures.
-Such options are best disused with a medical professional however, and in most cases your lawyer will be able to recommend a doctor who has experience in treating injuries similar to your own.
+Such options are best disused with a medical professional.